bcholmes/StarTrek2d20/README.md

 ## Getting Started

-*Note*: I recently added a symbolic link to the package.json file.
-I'm not sure if Windows is going to have issues with that.
-Old versions of Windows didn't support symbolic links, but a cursory review of the Google suggests that they're now supported.

 1. Open a command prompt in the WebTools/ folder and type ```npm install``` to install node modules, including TypeScript, React, Bootstrap and more.
 2. Start the development server using the ```npm run start``` command